Abstract

 Based on these combinations of real seed-data and modifiers, we task the generation model to create both requirements that must be verified, as well as realistic cases that either satisfies or violate those requirements.

-One important concept in this generation process is the reversal of the verification task itself: Given only real data, the only way to annotate compliance enforcement is to match a requirement to a case, and form a conclusion on whether the requirement was adequately followed.
+One important concept in this generation process is the reversal of the verification task itself: Given exclusively real data, the only way to annotate compliance enforcement is to match a requirement to a case, and form a conclusion on whether the requirement was adequately followed.
 However, since this is the exact task we wish to optimize our models for, generating synthetic data of these enforcements will necessarily result in a quality ceiling determined by the capabilities of the foundation model generating the data.

 When reversing the process and generating requirements for a given case and expected enforcement result, or generating a case for a given requirement and expected enforcement result, foundation models are capable of generating items with much higher confidence, as no potentially ambiguous judgement of two rigid items is to be generated, but instead a flexible data-point that matches a rigid expected result.